 Good Tools for a Job Well Done

-There’s just something about spring that makes us want to get our hands in the dirt, especially in our gardens.
-To help you with digging, spading and troweling, Coastal has every garden hand tool – along with seeds and flowers – that you'll need to be planting and cultivating from now through the summer.
+There’s just something about warm weather and sunny days that makes us want to get our hands in the dirt, especially in our gardens.
+To help you with digging, spading and troweling, Coastal has every garden hand tool – along with seeds and flowers – that you'll need to be planting and cultivating.

 The right tool for the right job makes all the difference, especially when taking care of your garden.
 If you’re just starting out, familiarizing yourself with different tools and their functions can save time and frustration.